scipy-conference/scipy_proceedings/papers/jacqueline_kazil/mesa_abm.rst

 While interactive data analysis is important, direct visualization of every model step is also an important part of agent-based modeling, both for debugging, and for developing an intuition of the dynamics that emerge from the model.
 Mesa facilitiates such live visualization as well.
 It avoids issues of system-specific GUI dependencies by using the browser as a front-end, giving framework and model developers access to the full range of modern JavaScript data visualization tools.

 In the remainder of this paper, we will present Mesa's architecture and core features.
-To illustrate their use, we will describe and build a simple agent-based model.
-This model is drawn from econophysics, and presents a statistical mechanics approach to wealth distribution [Dragulescu2002]_.
+To illustrate their use, we will describe and build a simple agent-based model, drawn from econophysics and presenting a statistical mechanics approach to wealth distribution [Dragulescu2002]_.
 The core of the model is as follows: *there are some number of agents, all of whom begin with 1 unit of money.
 At every step of the model, an agent gives 1 unit of money (if they have it) to some other agent.* Despite its simplicity, this model yields results that are often unexpected to those not familiar with it.
 For our purposes, it also easily demonstrates Mesa's core features.

 Architecture
 -------------